Landstar System (NASDAQ:LSTR) Issues Q3 2022 Earnings Guidance

-Landstar System (NASDAQ:LSTR – Get Rating) last posted its earnings results on Wednesday, July 20th.
-The transportation company reported $3.05 earnings per share for the quarter, missing analysts’ consensus estimates of $3.25 by ($0.20).
-The business had revenue of $1.98 billion during the quarter, compared to the consensus estimate of $2.02 billion.
-Landstar System had a net margin of 5.89% and a return on equity of 51.73%.
-The business’s revenue was up 25.7% compared to the same quarter last year.
-During the same period in the previous year, the firm earned $2.40 EPS.
-Equities research analysts predict that Landstar System will post 11.76 EPS for the current year.
+Landstar System (NASDAQ:LSTR – Get Rating) last issued its quarterly earnings results on Wednesday, July 20th.
+The transportation company reported $3.05 earnings per share (EPS) for the quarter, missing the consensus estimate of $3.25 by ($0.20).
+Landstar System had a return on equity of 51.73% and a net margin of 5.89%.
+The company had revenue of $1.98 billion for the quarter, compared to analysts’ expectations of $2.02 billion.
+During the same quarter in the previous year, the business earned $2.40 EPS.
+The company’s revenue for the quarter was up 25.7% on a year-over-year basis.
+On average, equities analysts expect that Landstar System will post 11.76 earnings per share for the current fiscal year.

 Landstar System Increases Dividend

-A number of research firms have recently issued reports on LSTR.
-Robert W. Baird cut their target price on shares of Landstar System from $170.00 to $160.00 in a research note on Wednesday, April 6th.
-Cowen dropped their target price on shares of Landstar System to $157.00 in a research report on Friday, July 22nd.
-Wolfe Research upgraded shares of Landstar System from an underperform rating to a peer perform rating in a research report on Tuesday, April 5th.
-They noted that the move was a valuation call.
-Susquehanna Bancshares dropped their target price on shares of Landstar System from $155.00 to $153.00 and set a neutral rating for the company in a research report on Friday, July 22nd.
-Finally, Wells Fargo & Company decreased their price target on shares of Landstar System from $165.00 to $147.00 and set an equal weight rating on the stock in a report on Friday, July 15th.
-One analyst has rated the stock with a sell rating and ten have issued a hold rating to the company’s stock.
-According to data from MarketBeat.com, Landstar System has a consensus rating of Hold and an average target price of $161.38.
+Several brokerages have recently issued reports on LSTR.
+Robert W. Baird decreased their price target on shares of Landstar System from $170.00 to $160.00 in a research note on Wednesday, April 6th.
+Evercore ISI cut their price objective on shares of Landstar System from $173.00 to $161.00 and set an in-line rating for the company in a report on Tuesday, July 12th.
+Wells Fargo & Company cut their price objective on shares of Landstar System from $165.00 to $147.00 and set an equal weight rating for the company in a report on Friday, July 15th.
+Susquehanna cut their price objective on shares of Landstar System from $155.00 to $153.00 and set a maintains rating for the company in a report on Friday, July 22nd.
+Finally, Cowen cut their price objective on shares of Landstar System to $157.00 in a report on Friday, July 22nd.
+One research analyst has rated the stock with a sell rating and ten have assigned a hold rating to the company’s stock.
+Based on data from MarketBeat.com, the stock presently has a consensus rating of Hold and an average price target of $161.38.

-A number of institutional investors have recently modified their holdings of LSTR.
-Renaissance Technologies LLC bought a new stake in shares of Landstar System in the 1st quarter valued at $26,416,000.
-Northern Trust Corp lifted its position in shares of Landstar System by 21.5% during the 1st quarter.
-Northern Trust Corp now owns 559,782 shares of the transportation company’s stock valued at $84,432,000 after acquiring an additional 98,958 shares during the period.
-First Trust Advisors LP lifted its position in shares of Landstar System by 58.4% during the 1st quarter.
-First Trust Advisors LP now owns 237,630 shares of the transportation company’s stock valued at $35,842,000 after acquiring an additional 87,638 shares during the period.
-State Street Corp lifted its position in shares of Landstar System by 4.1% during the 1st quarter.
-State Street Corp now owns 1,179,816 shares of the transportation company’s stock valued at $177,952,000 after acquiring an additional 46,997 shares during the period.
-Finally, Eaton Vance Management lifted its position in shares of Landstar System by 12.7% during the 1st quarter.
-Eaton Vance Management now owns 403,585 shares of the transportation company’s stock valued at $60,874,000 after acquiring an additional 45,561 shares during the period.
+A number of hedge funds have recently made changes to their positions in the stock.
+Toroso Investments LLC lifted its holdings in shares of Landstar System by 6.7% during the 1st quarter.
+Toroso Investments LLC now owns 2,560 shares of the transportation company’s stock worth $386,000 after acquiring an additional 160 shares during the last quarter.
+Weiss Multi Strategy Advisers LLC purchased a new position in Landstar System in the 1st quarter worth $1,786,000.
+Avalon Investment & Advisory raised its position in Landstar System by 12.7% in the 1st quarter.
+Avalon Investment & Advisory now owns 37,240 shares of the transportation company’s stock worth $5,617,000 after purchasing an additional 4,198 shares during the period.
+Advisors Asset Management Inc. raised its position in Landstar System by 54.5% in the 1st quarter.
+Advisors Asset Management Inc. now owns 1,171 shares of the transportation company’s stock worth $177,000 after purchasing an additional 413 shares during the period.
+Finally, Jane Street Group LLC raised its position in Landstar System by 24.4% in the 1st quarter.
+Jane Street Group LLC now owns 5,519 shares of the transportation company’s stock worth $832,000 after purchasing an additional 1,082 shares during the period.
 98.56% of the stock is owned by institutional investors.

 About Landstar System